 My scan software delivers the raw scanner data in TIF files with 2 or 3 sub-images (high-resolution image, preview image, IR-channel).
 I want to tweak the sub-images and then process the result further with the scan software.
 Thus I need to preserve all the tags, otherwise the software would not properly recognize the image.
 So I use imagemagick to extract the sub-images, tweak them with imageJ (keeping the pixel dimensions) and re-assemble everything again with imagemagick.
 I would then copy all tags from the original to the tweaked TIF.
 I tried with EXIFtool, but it does not copy all tags.

-RE: Copy all tags? - Added by Robin Mills almost 3 years ago
+RE: Copy all tags? - Added by Robin Mills about 3 years ago

 Yes, you can pipe metadata from one image to another as follows:

 $ exiv2 -ea- foo.jpg | exiv2 -ia- man.pngThe option:

 You can choose a different family: a = all, e = Exif, i = iptc, x = xmp.
 For example:

 The feature is implemented using the .exv file format.
 This is a "pure metadata" JPG.
 You can create .exv files from the command line with the options:

 There is a restriction concerning metadata which is read-only.
 For example, you cannot change the resolution, rows or columns of the metadata and they will be silently ignored.